Musical Environment: Play, Design and Enrichment 2026

 Reflection: Reflection is a critical component of active learning.
 Students are encouraged to think about what they have learned, how it applies to their lives, and how it connects to prior knowledge.
 This process helps to personalise and deepen their understanding of the material.

 Application of Knowledge: Active learning emphasises the practical application of knowledge.
-Students are given opportunities to apply what they have learned in real-world contexts, which reinforces their understanding and helps them develop critical thinking skills.
+Students are given opportunities to apply what they have learned in material-world and virtual contexts, which reinforces their understanding and helps them develop critical thinking skills.

-Collaboration: Learning is often enhanced through collaboration.
-Working with peers allows students to share ideas, challenge each other's thinking, and build a deeper understanding of the subject matter.
+Collaboration: Learning is often enhanced through collaboration with others.
+Working with peers allows students to share ideas, challenge each other's thinking, and build a deeper understanding of music-making.
 Research shows that collaborative learning can lead to better outcomes than individual study.
+Mentors and music leaders support collaboration as they build social music-making environments and encourage participation.

 Benefits of Active Learning